ToastmastersLee/Docs/NDP500/UserManual/Q-NEX Desktop Digital Podium NDP500 User Manual.md

 <img src="./img/note.png" />**Note**:

-Please note that while the OPS is one of the input sources for the NDP500, if you want the OPS to have network access, you should connect it separately via a wireless network or by running an Ethernet cable directly from a router or switch to the OPS.
+- Please note that while the OPS is one of the input sources for the NDP500, if you want the OPS to have network access, you should connect it separately via a wireless network or by running an Ethernet cable directly from a router or switch to the OPS.

+- The built-in OPS comes with proprietary software, [IQClass One](https://www.iqboard.net/iqclassone.php), developed by IQ&Q-NEX:

+  IQClass One is interactive teaching software with split-screen writing and 40-point interaction.
+It features gesture recognition and easy access to teaching resources.
+Review lessons conveniently with screen recording and QR code sharing.
+Enjoy simultaneous student interaction and unlimited writing space.

 ### 3.5.2 External Input Source Configuration